 - Start saving money.
 If you’re not sure what to buy, you can still start saving money now for the eventual time you do.
 Find out how much the items generally cost, then start saving a set amount each month.

 - Research and learn about particular items and how to use them.
 For instance, compare types of strollers, how to use these items, or eco-friendly versions (like cloth diapers instead of disposable).
 That way, once you can and want to start buying, you have the money and information to do so.

 Learn 8 tips to save for maternity leave.

 What to consider when deciding when and what to buy

 Feeling unsure of whether to buy baby stuff right now is understandable.
 Take a look at these considerations when making a decision:

 - Shipping or custom orders.
-Are you buying custom items and decoration?
+Are you buying custom items and nursery decorations?
 Factor in extra time for them to arrive.

 - Store policy limits.
 Some stores and businesses have particular return policies.
 Save items that only have a 30-day return limit toward the end of your pregnancy, versus those with longer or unlimited ranges.

 - High-risk pregnancy.
 High-risk pregnancies could sometimes mean an earlier delivery date.
-Having your basic baby gear along with your hospital bag packed are essential for those who fall in this category.
+Having your basic baby gear along with your hospital bag packed is essential for those who fall in this category.